 - 1/4 cup sliced black olives

 - 1/4 cup dairy-free Italian dressing

 - Bring 3 cups of water to a boil, add pasta, and boil for 8 minutes.

-- In the meantime prepare your broccoli and cauliflower florets, and chop the green onions and black olives.
+- In the meantime prepare the broccoli and cauliflower florets, and chop/slice onions and black olives.
 Place these in a serving/storing dish.

-- When the pasta is done, pour it into a strainer over the sink.
-Be careful not to burn yourself!
+- When the pasta is done, pour it into a strainer over the sink to remove water.

-- Rinse the pasta for just a second or two in cold water.
-Then place the hot pasta, broccoli/cauliflower florets and chopped green onions in a large bowl.
-Stir the ingredients together to allow the broccoli and cauliflower to soften a little bit from the heat of the pasta.
+- Rinse the pasta for a second or two.
+Pour hot pasta over broccoli/cauliflower florets and chopped onions.
+Stir the ingredients together and cover to allow the heat from the pasta to steam the broccoli, cauliflower, and onions.
 Let that sit for about 10 minutes or so until the pasta has cooled.

 - Add the black olives and Italian dressing, stir until everything is well coated.
 Refrigerate for 30 minutes to an hour before serving.